Spring Forward! 2017 Daylight Saving Time Starts This Sunday in U.S.

-Daylight Saving Time will start this Sunday, March 13, at 2 a.m. local time in most parts of the United States and Canada.
+Even with a February that was the warmest on record, people are still ready for spring to arrive and for the days to become longer.
+Daylight Saving Time will start this Sunday, March 12, at 2 a.m. local time in most parts of the United States and Canada.
 Clocks should be set ahead by one hour.

-In the European Union, Summer Time (called British Summer Time, or BST, in the United Kingdom and Sommerzeit in Austria and Germany) will start two weeks later on March 27, the last Sunday of the month.
-This discrepancy in start times leaves the United States out of sync with a significant part of the world for the coming two weeks.
-Up until just a few years ago, when the United States adjusted the start and end times of Daylight Saving Time, this period lasted only one week.
+In the European Union, Summer Time (called British Summer Time, or BST, in the United Kingdom and Sommerzeit in Austria and Germany) will start two weeks later on March 26, the last Sunday of the month.
+The starting date offset leaves the United States out of sync with a significant part of the world for the next two weeks.
+Up until just a few years ago, when the United States modified the start and end times of Daylight Saving Time, this period lasted only one week.

-The United States first introduced Daylight Saving Time in 1918 as an energy-saving measure.
+The United States first established Daylight Saving Time in 1918 as an energy-saving measure.

 By setting clocks ahead by an hour, people typically have more daylight available during the workday.
-Since, in the spring, the sun rises earlier each day, an individual who typically wakes up at 7 a.m. would have to rise at 6 a.m. to take advantage of the additional daylight.
-Instead, by moving the clock ahead by one hour, that person can continue to wake at 7 a.m. and enjoy more daylight in the early evening hours.
+Since in the spring the sun rises earlier each day, an individual who typically wakes at 7 a.m. would have to rise at 6 a.m. to take advantage of the additional daylight.
+Instead, by moving the clock ahead by one hour, that person can continue to arise at 7 a.m. and enjoy more daylight in the early evening hours.

 Daylight Saving Time is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands, and Arizona (with the exception of the Navajo Nation).
 Until 2006, the counties in the Eastern Time Zone of Indiana did not observe Daylight Saving Time and remained on standard time year round.
 As of April 2006, all of Indiana observes Daylight Saving Time.
 Most of Asia, Africa, and South America do not observe Daylight Saving Time at all.